-Plotting the residuals versus the run order (figure 2), shows no apparent pattern, thus the transformation had successfully removed the outside uncontrollable factors.
-Thus, confirming that the original list of significant factors remains the It is of interest to know which same. factor has the most influence; these are available from the ANOVA analysis, since ANOVA lists the variations in the yield due to each factor under the term "Sum of Squares (SS) ". contribution of each factor on the yield can be calculated by comparing the "Sum of Squares (SS_x)" due to that factor (say x) divided by the "Total Sum of Squares (SS_T)".
-Therefore, the percent contribution of $(x) = (SS_X / SS_T) 100$
+Plotting the residuals versus the run order (Figure 2), shows no apparent pattern, thus the transformation had successfully removed the uncontrollable outside factors.
+Thus, confirming that the original list of significant factors remains the same.
+It is of interest to know which factor has the most influence; these are readily available from the ANOVA analysis, since ANOVA lists the variations in the yield due to each factor under the term "Sum of Squares (SS) ".
+The contribution of each factor on the yield can be calculated by comparing the "Sum of Squares (SS_x) " due to that factor (say x) divided by the "Total Sum of Squares (SS_T)".
+Therefore, the percent contribution of (x) = $(SS_x / SS_T) 100$